 Maxwell, after jotting down his equations for the electromagnetic wavefunction, wrote the following back in 1862: “The velocity of transverse undulations in our hypothetical medium, calculated from the electromagnetic experiments of MM.
 Kohlrausch and Weber, agrees so exactly with the velocity of light calculated from the optical experiments of M. Fizeau, that we can scarcely avoid the conclusion that light consists in the transverse undulations of the same medium which is the cause of electric and magnetic phenomena.”

-We now know there is no medium – no aether – but we still haven’t answered the most fundamental question: what is it that is oscillating?
+We now know there is no medium – no aether (we do have the Higgs field, however!) – but we still haven’t answered the most fundamental question: what is it that is oscillating?
 We haven’t gone beyond the abstract math.
 I dare to say now that it must be spacetime itself.
-In order to prove this, I’ll have to study Einstein’s general theory of relativity.
+I guess that, in order to prove this, I’ll have to study Einstein’s general theory of relativity.

 PS: Feynman’s developed his series of famous Lectures at Caltech.
 For some reason I don’t quite understand, it gives me immense satisfaction that the LIGO Lab is a Caltech initiative… Or… Well… I should add that Caltech arch-rival (MIT) is also involved.
 While it’s one of these things the scientific community had to find, I am so happy they did! 🙂 We live in exciting times!